Right Where You Are is Ok

 Where you are is ok.

 One of the MOST important lessons I like to impart to my 11 year old daughter is Resilience.
-She’s naturally a resilient and wonderfully adaptable kid, but I also make sure to remind her of the vital importance of being resilient.
+She’s naturally a resilient and wonderfully adaptable kid.
+But I also make sure to remind her of the vital importance of being resilient.
 Why?
 Because no matter what the past 4 decades have taught ME, life will throw you off.
 There are always going to be storms, and beautiful days as well, and sometimes the storms are where you learn the most important lessons about life.

-The Humble Apple Tree as an example of Where You Are is Ok!
+The Humble Apple Tree as an example.

 The analogy I love with regards to resilience is the humble Apple Tree.
 If you took two of the exact same Apple Tree seedlings, and planted one in a greenhouse, while the other was planted outside – high up on a hill and exposed to the elements – can you guess which Apple Tree would grow to bear the best, juiciest, and hardiest fruit?